String Compare

 false true ABBA Boston Cream Genesis

-also has a compare()
+std::string also has a compare() method which returns int.

 The return value is negative if the string on the left of the expression comes before the one on the right, positive the string on the left comes after, and 0 if they are equal.